FreeCAD/FreeCAD-documentation/wiki/Std_SendToPythonConsole.md

 The **Std SendToPythonConsole** command creates variables in the [Python console](Python_console.md) referencing a selected object and its selected subshapes, along with some other useful references.
 The variables and the code involved can be used in the development of Python code.

-Depending on the selected object and its selected subshapes, if any, the following variables are created:
+Depending on the selected object and its selected subshapes, if any, the following variables are created   *

 +++
 | Variable name   | Referenced object(s)                                                                                                                                    |